 Approve all agendas and preside at all Board, Special and Executive Committee meetings.

-Create a system for the election, selection, or appointment of stakeholders to committees, sub-committees, and/or ad-hoc committees as the need arises and with the approval of two-thirds (2/3) of the Board.
+Create a system for the election, selection, or appointment of stakeholders to committees, sub-committees, and/or ad-hoc committees as the need arises and with the approval of a simple majority of the Board.
+Abstentions are not counted as a vote.

-Appoint all committee chairs.
-Subject to confirmation by the Board.
+Appoint all committee chairs and members subject to confirmation by the Board.
 Only those Committee members who are members of the Board, whether by election or appointment, are eligible to serve as Chairperson of a committee.

-Serve as spokesperson and representative of the Board of the HUNC.
+Serve as spokesperson and representative of HUNC.

 Receive all communications and present them promptly to the Board.